sdmlr/hevents-frontend/README.md

 ### For Users:

-* View all events and filter by category
+* View all events
+* Filter by category
 * Search for events by title or location
 * Sign up for events
 * Add events to Google Calendar
+* Browse in a mobile-friendly interface

 ### For Staff:

 * Login via email/password
 * Create, edit, and delete events
-* Responsive admin interface with expandable event management form
+* Responsive admin interface with Event management form

 ---